HadiKutabi/Master-Thesis/README.md

 ------------------------------
 ## Running AutoML Frameworks

-In each directory starting with `_`, run can be directly executed and the results should be saved automatically.
+In each directory starting with `_`, run can be directly executed and the results should be saved automatically. or you can run `./run_automl_systems_.sh` to run all the systems at once.
+Make sure that the paths to the virtual environments are correct

 note: before running DSWIZARD, make sure to run `./_dswizard/get_meta_learning_base.sh`